akuma12/candidate-mlops-exercise/README.md

 # Bonus Points
 * Dockerize the application.
 * Create a pipeline to automatically build and deploy the application to a server.
+* Add a unit test to validate inference output.
 * Implement a different model.

 # How will you be evaluated